How to Reopen a Closed North Carolina Probate Estate to Address Outstanding Creditor Claims

 When a probate estate in North Carolina closes without resolving all valid creditor claims, state law lets interested parties request that the court reopen the estate.
 Under Chapter 28A, Article 23 of the North Carolina General Statutes, the clerk of superior court retains jurisdiction after final settlement.
 You must follow these steps:

 Creditors or personal representatives may file a petition if valid claims remain unpaid.
-Creditors normally must present claims within two years after the decedent’s death or within one year after the personal representative’s final settlement—whichever is later (N.C.G.S. § 28A-19-3).
+Creditors normally must present claims within the time limits set by North Carolina law, including the deadlines in N.C.G.S. § 28A-19-3.

 Complete the prescribed form or petition with the clerk of superior court in the county where the estate originally closed.
 Include:

-The clerk will schedule a hearing.
-At the hearing, present evidence supporting each claim and any excuse for late filing.
-If the court finds the claims valid, it will issue an order reopening the estate and authorizing supplemental administration.
+The clerk may schedule a hearing if needed.
+At the hearing, present evidence supporting the request to reopen and the status of any claims.
+If the clerk finds reopening appropriate, the clerk may enter an order authorizing supplemental administration.

 After reopening, the personal representative (or a new one) collects any remaining assets, pays approved claims, and files a supplemental accounting.
 Finally, the court enters a new order of final settlement.